 - Locate and copy genealogy records not available on the internet

 With only a few details of an individual born, married or died in Scotland it is possible to begin to compile a family tree.
 Scottish birth, marriage and death registration became compulsory in 1855 and decennial census returns survive from 1841.
-It can be easier to split Research into

 Each project and family is unique and one can never know what material has been recorded or survives.
 Many will have used the internet to access the increasingly growing number of indexes and digitised records.
 However there are several sources that still require local detective work and a knowledge of the area.